 Start writing.
 Now that you know how to structure your note, here are more examples of great ways to start off a thank you note.
 Remember to write notes after you receive a nice gift, attend a dinner party or interview, or someone helps you in any way.

-*** Elizabeth Post, continuing Emily Post’s work as an etiquette resource, says the thank-you note is one of the three kinds of lettters that should be hand-written whenever possible (the other two are letters of condolence and formal replies to invitations).
-She excepts typed thanks when they are part of a long, personal letter to family or friends.
+- Elizabeth Post, continuing Emily Post’s work as an etiquette resource, says the thank-you note is one of the three kinds of letters that should be hand-written whenever possible (the other two are letters of condolence and formal replies to invitations).
+Typed thanks are OK when they are part of a long, personal letter to family or friends.
 Business thanks can also be typed, although the handwritten note carries a little warmer message when that is the effect you want.

 - Keep it short